Azure/data-api-builder/docs/design/query-caching.md

 The maximum cache size is dependent on the memory (RAM) specifications of the hosting server.
 The cache will share memory space with the running instance of DAB and other operating system/hosting resources.
 Since key/value pairs are not consistently sized, we can utilize string length (character count) to determine a relative size of the cache entry.
+An estimated size of a cache entry can be calculated to be provided as cache entry metadata.

 ### Cache Behavior